-- We cover prescribed drugs and medications, as described in the chart beginning on page 63. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+- We cover prescribed drugs and medications, as described in the chart under Covered medications and supplies. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
 Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 Coordinating benefits with Medicare and other coverage.